helium/HIP/0000-template.md

 probably the most important section!

 - Why is this design the best in the space of possible designs?
 - What other designs have been considered and what is the rationale for not choosing them?
 - What is the impact of not doing this?

 ## Unresolved Questions

 - What parts of the design do you expect to resolve through the HIP process before this gets merged?
 - What parts of the design do you expect to resolve through the implementation of this feature?
 - What related issues do you consider out of scope for this HIP that could be addressed in the future independently of the solution that comes out of this HIP?

-- Are there are dependencies, milestones or dates that need need to be met for this HIP to succeed?
+- Are there dependencies, milestones, or dates that need to be met for this HIP to succeed?

 ## Deployment Impact